-Dr. Stengler sees a great many patients every year with thyroid issues– so many that he and a lot of other doctors believe that thyroid disorders are epidemic in our country.
-Reasons for the rise: Environmental toxins, side effects from pharmaceutical medications, and stress.
+Dr. Stengler sees a great many individuals every year with thyroid problems– so many that he and a lot of other doctors believe that thyroid disorders are epidemic in our country.
+Reasons for the upsurge: Environmental toxins, side effects from pharmaceutical medications, and stress.
 The thyroid gland, a butterfly-shaped organ in the front of the neck, produces several hormones that regulate the metabolism of every cell in the body.

 Low thyroid activity, called hypothyroidism, is the most common disorder of the thyroid.
-About 10 million Americans are diagnosed with it– but Dr. Stengler approximates that 30 million have the disorder, including those that do not know it.
+Around 10 million Americans are diagnosed with it– but Dr. Stengler estimates that 30 million have the condition, including those who do not know it.
 Could you– or your physician– not know you have an underactive thyroid?

-Symptoms such as fatigue, cold hands and feet, gaining weight for no reason, dry skin and/or hair loss, or depression all can be the result of a hectic, stressful lifestyle– or they can be symptoms of low thyroid activity.
-Some patients have many symptoms, while others have none at all.
+Symptoms such as fatigue … cold hands and feet … gaining weight for no reason … dry skin and/or hair loss … or depression all can be the result of a hectic, stressful lifestyle– or they can be symptoms of low thyroid activity.
+Some people have several symptoms, while others have none at all.
 My typical hypothyroid patient is a woman in her late 40s or early 50s, but low thyroid activity can affect anyone at any age.

-The most common cause of hypothyroidism is Hashimoto’s thyroiditis, an autoimmune condition in which the immune system attacks the thyroid gland, causing thyroid inflammation and underproduction of thyroid hormones.
-Low thyroid activity is five to 10 times more common in women than in men.
-People with this disorder appear to have a genetic predisposition to it, although there are other possible triggers, such as imbalances of other hormones (especially insulin resistance seen with diabetes), food allergies (such as to gluten) and stress.
+The most common cause of hypothyroidism is Hashimoto’s thyroiditis, an autoimmune condition in which the immune system attacks the thyroid gland, triggering thyroid inflammation and underproduction of thyroid hormones.
+Low thyroid activity is 5 to 10 times more common in women than in men.
+People with this disorder appear to have a genetic predisposition to it, although there are other possible causes, like imbalances of other hormones (especially insulin resistance seen with diabetes), food allergies (such as to gluten), and stress.
 Less common causes are failure of the pituitary gland or a pituitary tumor.

-Many physicians, including both traditional and holistic, fail to properly diagnose low thyroid activity.
-Often, they run just one standard blood test– the thyroid-stimulating hormone (TSH) test– which provides a general indication of thyroid activity but misses all of the nuances of thyroid function.
-What to do: Have a holistic doctor run a full thyroid test panel, that includes an examination of free T3 and free T4, the principal thyroid hormones, and tests for thyroid antibodies.
+A lot of physicians, including both traditional and holistic, fail to properly diagnose low thyroid activity.
+Often, they perform just one standard blood test– the thyroid-stimulating hormone (TSH) test– which gives a general indication of thyroid activity but misses all of the subtleties of thyroid function.
+What to do: Have a holistic physician run a full thyroid test panel, which includes an examination of free T3 and free T4, the main thyroid hormones, and tests for thyroid antibodies.

-If your free T3 and/or free T4 levels are low, your physician will see that you have a low thyroid condition.
-But what confuses the matter is that many individuals’ free T3 and free T4 levels are on the low side of the “normal” range.
-Many traditional physicians consider this low side of normal to be acceptable, but we believe that the standard for “normal” is too low.
+If your free T3 and/or free T4 levels are low, your doctor will see that you have a low thyroid disorder.
+But what confuses the matter is that many patients’ free T3 and free T4 levels are on the low side of the “normal” range.
+Many conventional physicians consider this low side of normal to be acceptable, but we believe that the standard for “normal” is too low.
 Example: The “normal” range for free T3, which is the most active thyroid hormone, is 230 picograms per deciliter (pg/dL) to 420 pg/dL.
-If someone’s test shows 240 pg/dL, many physicians will claim that this is acceptable.
-We find, however, that when we get our patients’ T3 levels closer to the mid-range– to 320 pg/dL or more– they feel much better.
+If somebody’s test shows 240 pg/dL, plenty of physicians will claim that this is acceptable. we find, however, that when we get our patients’ T3 levels closer to the mid-range– to 320 pg/dL or higher– they feel much better.

-Also keep in mind: Your tests will determine whether you have a normal free T4 level along with either a low or low-normal free T3 level.
+Also remember: Your tests will identify whether you have a normal free T4 level along with either a low or low-normal free T3 level.
 Here’s why you want to know: Your body should convert T4 to T3.
-But if your TSH and T4 levels are normal, while your T3 level is low or low-normal, you’re probably having trouble converting T4 to T3.
-That means you need supplemental T3 or need help converting T4 to T3.
-Because there is so much under-diagnosed low thyroid in the general population, we believe that individuals are greatly helped when they know the intricacies of these test results.
+But if your TSH and T4 levels are normal, while your T3 level is low or low-normal, you’re most likely having trouble converting T4 to T3.
+That means you are in need of supplemental T3 or need help converting T4 to T3.
+Because there is so much under-diagnosed low thyroid in the general population, we believe that patients are significantly helped when they understand the complexities of these test results.

-The majority of traditional physicians prescribe only synthetic T4 to patients with hypothyroidism.
+The majority of traditional doctors prescribe only synthetic T4 to individuals with hypothyroidism.
 That’s because this hormone (sold as Synthroid, Levoxyl and Levothroid) has been the most heavily marketed.
-In our practice, we’ve found that synthetic T4 on its own doesn’t work very well.
-If a person isn’t properly converting T4 to T3, prescribing more T4 does not make a lot of sense.
+In our practice, We’ve found that synthetic T4 on its own doesn’t work very well.
+If an individual isn’t efficiently converting T4 to T3, prescribing more T4 does not make a lot of sense.

-We prescribe natural, bioidentical (chemically identical to hormones made naturally by the body) thyroid hormone replacement therapy, such as Armour Thyroid, and Nature-Thyroid Westhroid, which are made from dessicated pig thyroid.
-(These are safe for everyone except people that are allergic to pork.)
+We prescribe natural, bioidentical (chemically identical to hormones made naturally by the body) thyroid hormone replacement therapy, such as Armour Thyroid, and Nature-Thyroid Westhroid, which are made from desiccated pig thyroid.
+(These are safe for everyone except people who are allergic to pork.)
 These provide T3 and T4.
-Another good option is compounded Bioidentical T4 and T3 (which have no animal origin).
+Another good choice is compounded Bioidentical T4 and T3 (which has no animal source).

 Side effects are rare.

-- Multivitamins– These contain several nutrients, such as selenium, zinc, and B vitamins, that are needed to convert T4 to T3.
+- Multivitamins– These have many nutrients, such as selenium, zinc and B vitamins, that are needed to convert T4 to T3.

 - Iodine– This element is an important component of T4 and T3.
 Take at least 150 micrograms (mcg) daily.
 Do not take iodine therapy if you have Hashimoto’s thyroiditis unless under a physician’s guidance.
-Increased doses might be beneficial– and these are best prescribed by a nutrition-oriented physician.
+Higher doses might be helpful– and these are best prescribed by a nutrition-oriented physician.